 Diagnosis of carpal tunnel syndrome

 When you experience symptoms daily and they become bothersome, it’s time to see a doctor.
+You should also see a doctor if you noticed weakness in your hand that you otherwise can't explain.
 The diagnostic process for carpal tunnel syndrome begins with a thorough history and physical exam and possibly an X-ray of the hand or wrist.
 Your provider may order a nerve conduction study and an electromyogram (EMG) to check for other nerve problems.

 Treatment for carpal tunnel syndrome